jendives2000/jupyterlab-datascience/EDA Mask Usage during Covid/README.md

 This is a side project that I am doing to practice Pandas 2 and EDA, particularly preprocessing and visualization.
 A substantial part of this work was dedicated to converting Series data types to pyarrow data types.
 This is a best practice that is not so impactful here in this case where the column with the highest number of rows is about 5000 rows.
 Still, it saves some time in computing and memory weight as well.
+Whenever it was the case I mentioned it in the notebook.

 For all details related to the data itself, please refer to the fundamental_analysis.md document.